brandon-carlisle/git-vault/go/Interfaces.md

 ![[Screenshot 2023-10-11 at 18.46.52.png]]

 ## Concrete types vs Interface types
-Concrete types:
+- Concrete types are types we can create a value out of directly
- - A type we can create a value out of directly
+- We cannot directly create a value out of an interface type